Keith Mitchell: Foreign policy

 In 1997, Mitchell became the first prime minister since Maurice Bishop to visit Cuba, signing an economic cooperation agreement.
 He re-established relations with the People's Republic of China in 2005.

 Mitchell approved 1996 plans by the United States Coast Guard to build a base on Petite Martinique.
 He allowed medical visits from USNS Comfort (T-AH-20).

+Honours and awards

+Recipient of the Order of José Martí of Cuba.